History of the New York Yankees: Legacy

-As of 2022, the Yankees' 27 World Series championships are 16 more than the number won by the St. Louis Cardinals, who have the second-most titles among MLB teams.
-New York's championship total is the highest of any franchise in a major North American professional sports league; the National Hockey League's Montreal Canadiens are second behind the Yankees with 24 Stanley Cup wins.
-The 40 pennants won by the Yankees places them 17 in front of the Cardinals for the most won by an MLB team.
-The Giants and Dodgers are the only other clubs with 20 or more pennants.
-The Baseball Hall of Fame has inducted over 40 players and managers who have worn Yankees pinstripes.
-Forbes magazine has labeled the Yankees the most valuable team in baseball every year since 1998; the franchise was worth an estimated $5 billion in 2020.
+As of 2024, the Yankees' 27 World Series championships are 16 more than the number won by the St. Louis Cardinals, who have the second-most titles among MLB teams.
+New York's championship total is the highest of any franchise in a major North American professional sports league.
+The 41 pennants won by the Yankees places them 15 in front of the Dodgers for the most won by an MLB team.
+The Cardinals and Giants are the only other clubs with 20 or more pennants.
+The Baseball Hall of Fame has inducted over 50 players and managers who have worn Yankees pinstripes.
+Forbes magazine has labeled the Yankees the most valuable team in baseball every year since 1998; the franchise was worth an estimated $7.55 billion in 2024.

 In Glenn Stout's Yankees history book, the author wrote: